Variables and formulas

 The default value of a variable is returned:

-• When the value of an input variables is requested, if this variable has not been set in the input for the requested period.
+• When the value of an input variable is requested and this variable has not been set in the input for the requested period.

-For example: Let’s assume the input variable student default value is False.
+For example: Let’s assume the default value of the input variable student is False.
 If the value of student for 2017-09 has not been set in the input of the simulation, then computing student for 2017-09 will return False.

-• When the value of a variable with formulas is requested, if no formula is defined for the requested period.
+• When the value of a variable with a formula is requested and no formula is defined for the requested period.

-Legislation writers can define a specific default value for each variable.
+Legislation modellers can define a specific default value for each variable.